 Every bride wants to look and feel their best on the wedding day.
 Here are a few tips that can help you prepare for your wedding day if you are having it on a rooftop:

 - Make sure you have a “getting ready” area that is close enough to the rooftop.
 As needed, you can access it during the reception to fix your hair or makeup.
+Who knows, you might need to fix your eyeliner or put some more brow enhancing serum (which you might have purchased after digging a lot on the internet and reading something like BHMD Brow Enhancing Serum reviews) at the last moment.

 - Prepare your hair for wind and/or ocean dampness.
 We all know what wind or the dampness from the ocean air can do to hair.
 Make sure that your hairstylist takes this into consideration when styling your hair for the evening.
 Just in case, consider having hairspray and extra bobby pins on hand the day-of.